phuc1nguyen/meeple_shop/README.md

-# Meeple Shop
+# MeepleShop

-  Meeple Shop is an online board game store inspired by other board game stores like Boardlandia and TabletopMerchant.
+  MeepleShop is an online board game store inspired by other board game stores like Boardlandia and TabletopMerchant.

 ## Features